-BI218 Ecology (laboratory) CIT222 Introduction to Geographic Information Systems: ArcView ES103 Introduction to Ecosystem and Wildlife Conservation ES104 Introduction to Natural Resource Conservation ES108 Nature and Culture ES210 Evolution of Environmental Thought ES480 Junior Seminar in Environmental Science ES490 Environmental Issues: Senior Capstone Project GL205 Environmental Geology (laboratory) Math MT151 or higher
+Ecology (laboratory)

+Introduction to Geographic Information Systems: ArcView

+Introduction to Ecosystem and Wildlife Conservation

+Introduction to Natural Resource Conservation

+Nature and Culture

+Evolution of Environmental Thought

+Natural Resource Law and Policy

+Junior Seminar in Environmental Science

+Environmental Issues: Senior Capstone Project

+MT151 or higher

-B.A. in Environmental Studies: Major Electives Requirements
+B.A. in Environmental Science and Policy: Major Electives Requirements

-In addition to the Environmental Core Requirements, choose at least 3 from the Human Society Electives list, and at least 1 from the Natural Science Electives list.
+In addition to the Environmental Science and Policy Core Requirements, choose at least 3 from the Human Society Electives list, and at least 1 from the Natural Science Electives list.
 (Minimum of 12 credits).
 Note: No course can count for two requirements in the major.

-B.S. in Environmental Science Major Requirements and Major Electives
+B.S. in Environmental Science and Policy Major Requirements and Major Electives

-In addition to the Environmental Core Requirements, choose 2 from the Human Society Electives list, 3 from the Natural Sciences Electives list, and take all the Major Requirements required courses listed below.
+In addition to the Environmental Science and Policy Core Requirements, choose 2 from the Human Society Electives list, 3 from the Natural Sciences Electives list, and take all the Major Requirements required courses listed below.
 Note: No course can count for two requirements in the major.

 B.S.
-Environmental Science Major Requirements
+Environmental Science and Policy Major Requirements

+Choose any 3 of the following: CH101, CH103, GL101 GL102, GL205, PH101, PH102

-CH101 and 102 General Chemistry I and II (laboratory) or GL101 and 102 General Geology I and II (laboratory) (In addition to earlier math course): MT221 Calculus I or MT222 Calculus II or MT260 Statistics
+(In addition to earlier math course):

+MT221 Calculus I or MT222 Calculus II or MT260 Statistics